 Patchen Miller Internship

 UVLT’s Patchen Miller Internship offers a self-motivated student the opportunity to contribute to UVLT’s work by designing an internship project focusing on environmental education and/or community engagement.
 This is a summer position with a stipend of $1200-$1500, funded by an endowment established in memory of Patchen Miller, a remarkable young teacher and naturalist who died at age 26.
-Internship length is variable but should generally incorporate the equivalent of 6-8 weeks of full time work.
+Internship length is variable but should generally incorporate the equivalent of 160-200 hours of work.
 View the Application Guidelines for more information.
-Applications are due by April 23rd, 2013.
+The 2014 internship has been filled.
+The deadline for 2015 applications will be posted in winter of 2015.

 Other Internship Opportunities at UVLT

 We welcome student interns who assist with easement stewardship, conduct research, organize land trust activities and help us conserve land.
 Internships may be arranged on an individual basis where a candidate’s interests match specific organizational needs and goals of the Upper Valley Land Trust.
 Generally such interns are paid by third-party funding secured by the intern themselves, or work pro-bono in exchange for the professional experience gained, or for credit at an academic institution.
-Those interested in offering their services to UVLT on this basis may contact Peter Helm, Vice President of Stewardship.
-Please provide a description of your interests and availability together with a resume or letter of introduction.
+If you are interested in offering your services to UVLT on this basis please contact us with a description of your interests and availability together with a resume or letter of introduction.

 Volunteering with UVLT